 This is great news, but what exactly is the risk-free rate and how does it apply to your lease portfolio?

 We’ve broken it out into 3 simple steps to ensure you get this right.

-- Align the risk-free rates found here (https://www.bloomberg.com/markets/rates-bonds/government-bonds/us) with the terms and jurisdictions outlined above.
+- Align the risk-free rates found here (https://www.bloomberg.com/markets/rates-bonds/government-bonds/us) or here (treasury.gov) with the terms and jurisdictions outlined above.

 - Document (including screenshots of the rates) and discuss with your auditors as early as possible during the transition process to ensure alignment.

 It’s important to note that this practical expedient must be applied to all leases in your portfolio, and it will likely result in a lease liability and ROU asset that is greater than if the incremental borrowing rates were calculated separately.
-Additionally, and it feels weird typing this, but the risk free rate cannot be less than zero.
+Additionally, the risk-free rate cannot be less than zero.

-You are going to want to get the calculation of your incremental borrowing rate completed and signed off by the auditors well in advance of transitioning onto the new standard.
+You are going to want to get the calculation of your incremental borrowing rate completed and signed off by your auditors well in advance of transitioning to the new standard.
 We’ve seen too many companies make the change post-transition, which requires unnecessary rework and journal entry reversals.
 Using our free tool and policy memo, calculating, and disclosing the risk-free rate for your leases can be a quick and easy process.